How does the Vapor-Clean remove anesthetic vapors?

 Has the Vapor-Clean been cleared by the Food and Drug administration?
 Yes.
 The Vapor-Clean has been cleared by FDA for removal of unwanted anesthetic vapors.
 The 510(k) clearance number is K092031.

 During development, was the Vapor-Clean tested on actual malignant hyperthermia-susceptible patients?
 No. The Vapor-Clean was not tested on actual MH susceptible patients.
 However, it has been demonstrated effective at removing >99% of anesthetic vapors in rigorous bench testing, and has been used successfully on many MH-susceptible patients worldwide since its introduction.

 Which anesthesia gas machines require Vapor-Clean filters?
-Published studies show that the newer Draeger anesthesia gas machines (Primus, Apollo, Fabius) and GE-Ohmeda (Aestiva) require 50-75 minutes of continuous gas flush at 10 L/min before residual vapor concentrations are less than the save level of 5 parts per million.
+Published studies show that the newer Draeger anesthesia gas machines (Primus, Apollo, Fabius) and GE-Ohmeda (Aestiva) require 50-75 minutes of continuous gas flush at 10 L/min before residual vapor concentrations are less than the safe level of 5 parts per million.
 It is likely that other new machines that contain plastic parts require similar preparation times.

 What is the source of residual anesthetic vapor in the anesthesia gas machine?
 Plastic parts (valves, tubing, bellows, etc.) within the anesthesia gas machine absorb anesthetic vapor.
 These absorbed gases are then slowly released when the machine is used for a new patient during a subsequent anesthetic procedure.